nanoframework/nanoframework.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ## Types of changes
 <!--- What types of changes does your code introduce?
 Put an `x` in all the boxes that apply: -->
-- [ ] Improvement (correction, content improvement, typoe fix, formating)
+- [ ] Improvement (correction, content improvement, typo fix, formatting)
 - [ ] New Article (new document for docs website)
 - [ ] Config and build (change in the configuration and build system, has no impact on code or features)